Fisgard Lighthouse National Historic Site: History

+Background

-Fisgard Lighthouse and its sister station Race Rocks Light, were constructed in 1859–60, to ease the movement of naval ships into Esquimalt harbour and merchant ships into Victoria Harbour.
-The light stations were also seen as a significant political and fiduciary commitment on the part of the British government to the Colony of Vancouver Island, partly in response to the American gold miners flooding into the region: some 25,000 arrived in 1858 for the Fraser gold rush.
+Fisgard Lighthouse and its sister station Race Rocks Light, were constructed in 1859–60, to ease the movement of naval ships into Esquimalt Harbour and merchant ships into Victoria Harbour.
+The light stations were also seen as a significant political and fiduciary commitment on the part of the British government to the Colony of Vancouver Island, partly in response to the American gold miners flooding into the region: some 25,000 arrived in 1858 for the Fraser Gold Rush.

+Colonial Governor James Douglas petitioned the British government to build the lighthouse.
+Captain George Richards supported his position, recommending the construction of a lighthouse at the mouth of Esquimalt Harbour.
+Fisgard Island, which had been named after HMS Fisgard, a British Navy ship that spent time in the Pacific and had surveyed the island in 1848, was chosen as the location for the new lighthouse.

+Construction (1859 – 1860)

+Architects John Wright and Hermann Otto Tiedemann designed the lighthouse and the picturesque gothic red brick residence adjoining it.
+Colonial surveyor and engineer Joseph Despard Pemberton was awarded the contract for the construction of the lighthouse.
+Excavation on Fisgard Island began September or October of 1859.

-Local legend claims that the brick and stone used in construction were sent out from Britain as ballast; in fact local brick yards and quarries supplied these materials, while the lens, lamp apparatus and lantern room were accompanied from England by the first keeper, Mr. George Davies, in 1859.
+Local legend claims that the brick and stone used in construction were sent out from Britain as ballast; in fact local brick yards and quarries supplied these materials.
+Construction of the buildings was complete by June 1860.The lens, lamp apparatus and lantern room were accompanied from England by the first keeper, Mr. George Davies, in 1859.
 The cast-iron spiral staircase in the tower was made in sections in San Francisco.

+Operation (1860 – 1928)

 Fisgard first showed a light from the tower at sunset on 16 November 1860.

-Colonial Governor James Douglas petitioned the British government to build the lighthouse.
-Captain Richards supported his position.
-Construction was supervised by Colonial Surveyor and Engineer JD Pemberton.
-Architects John Wright and Hermann Otto Tiedemann did the design of the lighthouse and the picturesque gothic red brick residence adjoining it.

 Permanent steel shutters were added to the landward side of the lantern room some time after 1897, when concussion from the 6-inch guns at newly built Fort Rodd Hill caused cracks to appear in the lantern windows.
 The last keeper to actually live full-time at Fisgard was George Johnson; Josiah Gosse, Fisgard's final keeper, had permission from the lighthouse authority to live ashore (nearby on Esquimalt Lagoon), and row out to Fisgard every evening.

+Later history

 In the early 1940s, the acetylene lamp in Fisgard's tower was replaced by a battery-powered electric light.
-In 1950–51, a causeway was built out to Fisgard Island from the foreshore at Fort Rodd Hill by the Canadian Army; this was intended as a military obstacle, but also provided direct access to Fisgard Lighthouse.
+In 1950–51, a causeway was built out to Fisgard Island from the foreshore at Fort Rodd Hill by the Canadian Armed Forces; this was intended as a military obstacle, but also provided direct access to Fisgard Lighthouse.

+In 1957, a fire in the lighthouse, possibly caused by vandalism, gutted the interior of the lighthouse, leaving only the checkered floors and steel staircase.
+The interior was restored, and the lighthouse and the keeper's dwellings declared a National Historic Site the following year, with Parks Canada assuming administration of the site.